-The Kazak of Kyrgyzstan belong to a larger group of people who live primarily in Kazakstan.
+The Kazakhs of Kyrgyzstan belong to a larger group of people who live primarily in Kazakstan.
 They are of Turkic descent, and are closely related to the Kyrgyz and the Karakalpak.
-The Kazak are the second largest Muslim group of Central Asia.
-In the past, they were perhaps the most influential of the various Central Asian ethnic groups; however, about half of the Kazak population was killed during the Russian Civil War of the 1920s and 1930s.
+The Kazakhs are the second largest Muslim group of Central Asia.
+In the past, they were perhaps the most influential of the various Central Asian ethnic groups; however, about half of the Kazakh population was killed during the Russian Civil War of the 1920s and 1930s.
 During this time, many fled to China and Mongolia.

 During the nineteenth century, the Russians acquired Central Asia through a steady process of annexation.
 They eventually claimed the entire territory of Kazakstan.

 Since the collapse of Soviet communism, the Kazakhs have been searching for their identity.
 Traditionally, they were nomadic shepherds; however, under Soviet rule, much of their land was seized and used for collective farming.
 As industry developed, their economy and culture became dependent entirely on the Russians.
 Today, however, there is a widespread movement to re-develop their own cultural identity.

 As nomadic shepherds, the Kazakhs lived in dome shaped felt tents called yurts.
 Under Russian rule, many were forced to move to the cities and live in houses or small apartments.
 Most of these two or three room apartments have running water, though in some rural areas they have no hot water.
 The water is clean, but not safe to drink.
 Many of the Kazakhs have now moved to other Central Asian nations, such as Kyrgyzstan, in search of work in the cities or on the farms.